 of a dark headed roan.
 Would it be possible that the same thing could happen in Morgans, potentially bringing roan back to our breed?

 For many years that has been the hope for fans of the colorful Morgan.
-Last year, at Caroline Tarr’s Belvue Stud in South Australia, it actually happened.
+In 2018 at Caroline Tarr’s Belvue Stud in South Australia it actually happened.

-Watching Moonshadows (Mt Tawonga King (black) x Mt Tawonga Sophia (bay)) appears to be a true dark headed roan, and it is hoped that she will pass on her roan when she is eventually bred,
+Watching Moonshadows (Mt Tawonga King (black) x Mt Tawonga Sophia (bay)) is a true dark headed roan.

 To learn more about the history of roan in our breed, and see some interesting historical roans, read